About Me

 - Spot patterns others miss (turning support tickets into double-digit growth as a CX leader and early-warning signals for QA/Support teams)

-My north star: Systems should serve people, not the other way around.
+My main goal: Systems should serve people, not the other way around.

 - Turn Complaints Into Revenue

-Prioritize fixes that recover 15-30% of at-risk customers - Predict Escalations
+Prioritize fixes that recover 15-30% of at-risk customers - Make CX Profitable

-Self-service that knows when to escalate - Make CX Profitable
+Self-service that knows when to escalate - Global CX Architecture

 Projects